AbdulBarakeh/WordCounter/README.md

 ## Running on multicore CPU
 By attempting to make the code asynchronus it's possible to utilize more of the CPU's resources, and enables the code to run in parallel, thereby gaining an improved efficiency.

+## Possible improvements
+Make the project run in the exact same way but remove the **FILE_GENERAL.txt** file that contains all the words from all the other sourcefiles.
+The closer the number of files get to infinity the closer the file size of **FILE_GENERAL.txt** gets to infinity.
+This can possibly give MemoryExceptions and in general lower the efficiency of the program.